Orderaway & Touchmini - How To

-A Menu is a collection of Products which are available for ordering within a Venue's Location.
-Back Office is used to create and manage these menus.
+A Menu is a collection of Items/Products which are available for ordering within a Venue.
+Menus are created and managed in Back Office.
 The attributes of a menu which need to be considered and managed include:

-- The grouping of the Products to ensure they are easy to find.
+- The grouping of the Items/Products to ensure they are easy to locate.

-- Modifiers/Instructions which may need to be linked to certain Items/Products when ordered.
+- Instructions or Modifiers which may need to be linked to certain Items/Products when ordered.

 What Is Required? ▲ ▼